heapwolf/level-2pc/README.md

   * `host` host that other peers should connect to
   * `port` port that other peers should connect to
   * `peers` an array of objects that specify the host and port of each peer
-  * `minConcensus` how many peers must connect initially or respond to quorum
+  * `minConsensus` how many peers must connect initially or respond to quorum

 ### Replicator#createServer()